livingcomputermuseum/IFS/PUP/readme.txt

 It provides the following IFS services:

   - BreathOfLife:   Provides the "Breath Of Life" packet needed to bootstrap an Alto over the network.
   - EFTP/Boot:      Provides boot files over the network.
   - FTP:            File Transfer Protocol.
   - CopyDisk:       Allows imaging and restoring of Alto disk packs over the network.
   - Misc.
 Services: Provides network name lookup, time and other miscellaneous services.
+  - Gateway:        Routes PUPs to other sites on the Internet
   - Mail:           Delivers mail to other users.
+(Currently only on the same network, mail is not routed.)

 The following services are not yet provided, but are planned:

   - EFTP/Printing:  Provides print services to networked Altos
-  - Gateway:		Routes PUPs to other Alto networks across the Internet
+  - Mail routing:   Sending mail to other sites over the Internet.

 If you have questions, or run into issues or have feature requests, please feel free to e-mail me at joshd@livingcomputers.org.